zhuts/thesis/PRESS-RELEASE.md

 ## Heading ##
   > Takes your favorite swipe technology and applies it to all your important choices you make on a daily basis.
+  > Simplifies your decision making process for a variety of everyday tasks using swipe technology and the search engines you are accustomed to

 ## Sub-Heading ##
   > For anyone who wants to simplify their decision making process.